Senior Podiatrist and Founder

 Oliver Fawcett graduated with a Bachelor of Applied Science in Podiatry from Queensland University of Technology in 1995.
 Oliver went on to successfully establish the first private podiatry practice based in Samford in1996, providing the local community access to affordable and contemporary podiatry care.
 Oliver is a Samford local, attending primary school at Samford State School and growing up in the district.
-He continues to support the local community with regular speaking invitations and sponsorships for Riding for the Disabled and the Children’s Art Prize at the Samford Show.
+He continues to support the local community with regular speaking invitations and sponsorships for Samford Rangers Soccer Club and the Children’s Art Prize at the Samford Show.

 Oliver is an experienced and dedicated family podiatrist who has established himself as a leader in the field of orthotic therapy and lower limb biomechanics.
 He has done numerous clinical placements with world-renowned orthotic and biomechanical specialists including Dr. Kevin Kirby (Sacramento, USA), Dr. Ron Valmassy (San Francisco, USA) and Dr. Larry Huppin (Washington, USA).